pdevalaraju/POA_Development_Blockchain/README.md

 ![Initializing Nodes](images/initializing_nodes.PNG)

-#### Geth flags:
+#### Geth flags used in our code:
-* datadir: specifies the Directory where the child nodes configuration and keystore files to be stored or located
+* --datadir: specifies the Directory where the child nodes configuration and keystore files to be stored or located.
-* unlock: unlocks the account to access the configuration and keystore for the network
+* --unlock: unlocks the account to access the configuration and keystore for the network. accepts Comma separated list of accounts to unlock
-* port: port# on which each node has to run. if configuring on multiple machines the port# is not mandatory
+* --port:  Network listening port (default: 30303)
-* bootnodes: Reference node which is used to run the 2nd node.
+* --bootnodes: Reference node which is used to run the 2nd node.
 Uses enode as the address of the primary node.
+Comma separated enode URLs for P2P discovery bootstrap
-* rpc: Repmote procedure communication - triggers the inter node communication
+* --rpc: Enables the HTTP-RPC server.
+Repmote procedure call is an inter process communication method triggers the processes/subroutines to execute in another address space.
-* ipcdisable: enables communication over RPC instead of IPC. if thhe nodes are in two seperate machines, the comminations is via IP address. since we have our nodes created in the same machine but using ports, we disable IP communication and enable it via RPC which communicates via the port # numbers.
+* --ipcdisable: disables IPC-RPC server.
+Inter Process Communication method enables communications between multiplease thread of the same processenables communication over RPC instead of IPC.
+As we will be runnng the network on the same machine with only single minerthread, we disable IPC but use RPC.
-* mine: Enable the node to mine or produce the block
+* --mine: Enable the node to mine or produce the block
-* minerthreads: # of threads each node can spawn to mine the blocks
+* --minerthreads: # of CPU threads each node can spawn to mine the blocks
-* allow-insecure-unlock: use http instead of https or SSH authentication. as our nodes are local within the same machine or within the subnet which is not directly exposed to the internet.
+* --allow-insecure-unlock: If you access a node with geth via HTTP protocol you can´t unlock account with personal.unlockAccount(web3.eth.account, password).
+If you try, you'll receive error "account unlock with HTTP access is forbidden".
+So, to avoid that you have to use the flag allow-insecure-unlock..

+* for complete list of Geth Commmands and options, please refer to https://geth.ethereum.org/docs/interface/command-line-options

 ## Send Test transactions.